pepiamodeo/Amodeo_etal_2024/README.md

 * Zapata-Pérez, V.
 * Robledano-Aymerich, F.

-This is a temporary repository for review purposes.
-The final version will preserved by Zenodo at publication.
+This repository is preserved by Zenodo.

 ### Project description